NEWFIELD BOROUGH, NJ

 EPA is addressing the site using three separate components called operable units (OUs).

-OU2 Work included a supplemental RI/FS to address the completion of a full characterization of the nature and extent of the all contaminants, except perchlorate, found in the soil, surface water and sediment at the site, and completion of the development and evaluation of potential remedial alternatives.
+OU2 work included a supplemental RI/FS to address the completion of a full characterization of the nature and extent of the all contaminants, except perchlorate, found in the soil, surface water and sediment at the site, and completion of the development and evaluation of potential remedial alternatives.
 The supplemental RI/FS for OU2 was conducted in January 2012.
 The results of the RI/FS are documented in the April 2013 RI report and the May 2014 FS report.
 A ROD for OU2 was issued on September 25, 2014.
-The OU2 ROD selected capping facility soils, excavating sediments from the Hudson Branch and institutional controls.
+The OU2 ROD selected capping facility soils at the SMC facility, excavating sediments from the Hudson Branch and institutional controls.
 An Administrative Settlement Agreement and Order on Consent for the OU2 Remedial Design was signed on March 10, 2015.
 The final design for the OU2 remedy is being reviewed by EPA.
-A legal agreement was signed with Shieldalloy Metallurgical Corporation on November 16, 2016 to perform a cleanup of the contaminated soil, sediment, surface water and a modified cleanup measure for the groundwater.
-The OU2 RA is expected to be initiated in summer 2017.
+A legal agreement was signed with Shieldalloy Metallurgical Corporation on November 16, 2016 to perform a cleanup of the contaminated soil, sediment, surface water, and a modified cleanup measure for the groundwater.
+The cleanup was initiated in June 2018 and is expected to be completed in March 2020.

-OU3 Work includes a supplemental RI/FS to address the completion of a full characterization of the nature and extent of the perchlorate contamination found in any media at the site and completion of the development and evaluation of potential remedial alternatives.
+OU3 work includes a RI/FS to address the completion of a full characterization of the nature and extent of the perchlorate contamination found in any media at the site and completion of the development and evaluation of potential remedial alternatives.
 The initial phase of the OU3 remedial investigation to delineate the perchlorate contamination in soil, sediments, surface water and groundwater was conducted between October and December 2009.
 A second round of groundwater sampling was completed in September 2010 and the installation of one additional monitoring well was completed in April 2011.
 The OU3 human health risk assessment was submitted and was approved by EPA.
-The remedial investigation report is being finalized by TRC to address EPA's comments.